AndersDeath/diary2/000-current.md

 # 07 May - Sunday - Rome - 220 - day of immigration

-We was in Ikea today and it was beautifuly
+We was in Ikea today and it was beautiful